 Conclusions.
 This work shows where the similarities and differences exist between citation practices and related information practices on social media as related to personal reputations.
 Broadly, the findings of this research demonstrate that social media users do replicate in informal online environments the established information practices of academics.

 Below are the slides from my presentation at the CoLIS conference to help visualise the paper a bit.
-And, as always, please do get in touch if you have any questions about this paper or any of my other research.
+And, as always, please get in touch if you have any questions about this paper or my other research.